Three Ways Dance Lessons Are Better Than A Gym Membership

 So what’s the answer?
 Every gym operator will tell you that New Year’s resolutions create a logjam at the sales desk.
 Usually those resolutions falter after a month or two.
 But we can offer you a better place to shape up, a more fun venue to burn those extra calories and an exciting way to surround yourself with people who share your interests.

 Dance lessons.
-Dance lessons at a Fred Astaire Franchised Dance Studio.
+Dance lessons at Fred Astaire Dance Studios.
 Better than a gym.
 Lots of ways.
-Let us count them (up to three):
+Here’s four top reasons:

 - A sense of family and community.
 You will often hear us refer to our Fred Astaire Dance Studio family – that’s how we feel about our students, our instructors and our community.
 We’re linked.
 Dancing is social, interactive and certainly lends itself well to partner activities.
 The gym?
 Eh, not so much.
-Everyone has headphones on, everyone is staring at a screen (TV, iPad, phone) and everyone is performing a rote activity seemingly out of necessity rather than desire.
+Everyone has headphones on, everyone is staring at a screen (TV, phone, monitor on the workout equipment) and everyone is performing a rote activity seemingly out of necessity rather than desire.
 Is that what you want?
 You’d rather have 30 minutes on a treadmill than 30 minutes doing salsa in our studio with people who are actually paying attention to (gasp) another person and not an electronic device?

 - Gyms are crowded exactly when you want to be there.
 Before work.
 After work.
 Lunch time.
 We squeeze in our workouts when we can and we are squeezed in by others as we do.
 Ever been walking on a treadmill when the next Olympic marathoner begins a 20-mile run at an incline?
 It’s discouraging.
 Tired of signing up at the gym and waiting for a stepper or a bike?
 You don’t wait at FADS.
 It’s go, go, go.
 You dance.
 With a partner, without a partner, it’s all good.
 Once you walk through the door, your feet get busy and energy surges through your body.
 You can schedule private ballroom dance lessons or take a group dance class in so many different styles of dance –salsa, Latin, waltz, cha-cha – and not be a faceless entity laboring in anonymity toward this goal of “fitness.”
 You can dance at our many practice parties, enjoy new partners, build your dance repertoire and your physical conditioning in a supportive atmosphere.
 And, again, there’s no waiting.